blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Tag Structure for Cyberbase/Tag Structure for Cyberbase.md

 - Benefits:
 	- Can have overlapping ontologies w/nested tagging
 - Limitations:
-	- Collation or sorting of the tag names depends on what Obsidian uses for their collator
+	- Sorting depends on Obsidian’s collator.
-	- Can't use special characters reserved for Obsidian Markdown
+	- Special characters reserved for Obsidian Markdown cannot be used.
-	- Some things don't present well in live view - [Tag Bugs & Issues](../Tag%20Bugs%20&%20Issues/Tag%20Bugs%20&%20Issues.md)
+	- Some tags may not render well in live view - [Tag Bugs & Issues](../Tag%20Bugs%20&%20Issues/Tag%20Bugs%20&%20Issues.md)

 <u>SEACOW(r) Rule Definitions:</u>

-- CAPTURE tags logic/context/structure cannot house nested tags more than 2 deep
+The SEACOW(r) Framework (System, Entity, Activities → Capture, Output, Work, (r)elation) serves as a _rule-setting blueprint_ rather than an ontology.
+Here’s an advanced take on how to apply these rules:

+- **CAPTURE Tags:**
+	- Represent logic, context, and structure.
+	- Must remain flat—no more than two levels deep.
+	- All CAPTURE tags tied directly to an interface (e.g., daily notes, encounters) should use a flat structure.
+- **OUTPUT Tags:**
+	- Can have nested structures.
-- OUTPUT tags can have nested knowledge structures/tags but they can only RELATE to knowledge WORK and knowledge shall not be moved between them
+	- Nested OUTPUT tags may only relate to knowledge work; knowledge should not be shifted between them.
-- All CAPTURE categories with the interface/ENTITY directly as the person (daily notes, encounters, etc.) must reside in a flat structure.
-- RELATION for CAPTURE content will be limited to flat tags and not nested ontologies unless being applicable to OUTPUT tag taxonomies in line with folders
+- **RELATION Tags:**
+	- For CAPTURE content, RELATION tags are kept flat unless integrated within an OUTPUT taxonomy aligned with folder structures.
+- **Entity/Work Tags:**
+	- Used for knowledge work tied to individuals or groups.
+	- For example, instead of a slow-to-type `_ben/para/projects`, use a faster alternative like `--ben/projects`.

 <u>Goals of my Obsidian Tagging System:</u>
-- Easy to type what's accessed frequently
+- **Easy to type** for frequently accessed tags.
-- Consistent sorting
+- **Consistent sorting** across the platform.
-- Explorable with clustered/keywords tags at the bottom
+- **Explorable**, with clustered/keyword tags appearing toward the bottom.

+## Tagging Prefixes

 | **Tag Type**            | Applicable SEACOWr Mapping or Rules | **Examples**              | **Sorting Priority**               | **Typing Ease**         | **Usage/Notes**                                                                       |
 | ----------------------- | ----------------------------------- | ------------------------- | ---------------------------------- | ----------------------- | ------------------------------------------------------------------------------------- |